 11.2.
 Quality management - assessment

 There are quality checks on overall quality of the statistical outputs each quarter of index computation.
 In contrast to some other statistical data services are more specific and differences arise in the price survey among service branches.
-These are the reasons why in Austria computer based plausibility checks are not installed for the services producer price index.
+Plausibility checks are installed in the computer based price collection routine as well as on every step of the index computation processs for the services producer price index.

 12.1.
 Relevance - User Needs